Vchen7629/Guess-the-Pup/README.md

 <H2>
 <strong>Inspiration for this project</strong>
 </H2>
-This project was inspired by my love for dogs and a desire to learn more about apis, api integration, and javascript
+This project was inspired by my love for dogs and a desire to learn more about apis, api integration, and javascript.

 <H2>
 <strong>What this project was based on</strong>